 Forgive me for that pun, but it’s true — heatmaps are one of the most valuable qualitative tools you can use to understand and appreciate your users’ journeys.

 Any of the tools above can generate impressive heatmaps, but that’s just one of many things they can do.
-So, take advantage of free plans and trial periods to determine which analytics option best serves your needs.
+So, take advantage of free plans and trial periods to determine which analytics option best serves your needs and keeps visitors coming back to your site.